nishantsingh-ds/pikipedia/DEPLOYMENT.md

-# 🚀 KidApp Deployment Guide
+# 🚀 WonderBot Deployment Guide

-This guide will help you deploy your KidApp to a public platform so others can access it via a URL.
+This guide will help you deploy your WonderBot to a public platform so others can access it via a URL.

 ## 📋 Prerequisites